A Survey of Graph Neural Networks for Recommender Systems: Challenges, Methods, and Directions: Challenges of applying GNNs to recommender systems

 \subsection{Network Design}

-What makes GNN different from the traditional graph learning methods is the propagation layer.
+The propagation layer makes GNN different from the traditional graph learning methods.
 As for the propagation, how to choose the path is critical for modeling the high-order similarity in recommender systems.
 Besides, the propagation can also be parametric, which assigns different weights to different nodes.
-For example, when propagating item embeddings to a user node in the user-item interaction graph, it captures the item-based CF effect.
+For example, propagating item embeddings to a user node in the user-item interaction graph captures the item-based CF effect.
 The weights refer to the different importance of historically interacted items.

 In the propagation, there are also various choices of aggregation functions, including mean pooling, LSTM, max, min, etc. Since there is no single choice that can perform the best among all recommendation tasks or different datasets, it is vital to design a specific and proper one.
 Besides, the different choices of propagation/aggregation highly affect the computation efficiency.
-For example, mean pooling is widely used in GNN-based recommendation models since it can be computed efficiently, especially for the graph containing high-degree nodes, such as very popular items (which can connect a large number of users).
+For example, mean pooling is widely used in GNN-based recommendation models since it can be computed efficiently, especially for the graph containing high-degree nodes, such as very popular items (which can connect many users).
 Also, the propagation/aggregation layers can be stacked to help nodes access higher-hops neighbors.
 Too shallow layers make the high-order graph structure cannot be well modeled, and too deep ones make the node embedding over-smoothed.
 Either one of the two cases will lead to poor recommendation performance.